sashokbg/recruitment-web/README.md

     The library is attended by two groups of people - Student members and Resident members.
     Only Members can borrow books at the library.

-    Students that in their first year are allowed to borrow books for free for a period of 15 days.
-    After that period they are charged 10 cents (0.10 eu) for each day they keep a book.
+    Students are charged 10 cents (0.10 eu) for the first 30 days Exception to that rule are students who are in their first year, who have 15 days of free period.

     If a student, regardless of what year they are in, keeps a book for more than 30 days they are obliged to pay